chisa-dev/aastu-students-app-v4/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Choose one of the following ways to contribute:

-1. **Build standalone features separately in Flutter** and submit your code via a pull request.
+1. **Build standalone features separately in Flutter** and submit your code.
 2. **Report issues** by creating a GitHub issue.
 3. **Directly fix an issue** and submit a pull request.